platformsh/platformsh-docs/docs/src/development/local/tethered.md

 ---

 The simplest way to run a project locally is to use a local web server, but keep all other services on Platform.sh and connect to them over an SSH tunnel.
-This approach needs very little setup, but requires an active Internet connection, and depending on the speed of your connection and how I/O intensive your application is, it may not have suitable performance for day-to-day use.
+This approach needs little setup, but requires an active Internet connection, and depending on the speed of your connection and how I/O intensive your application is, it may not have suitable performance for day-to-day use.

 ## Quick Start